wwwouaiebe/leaflet.TravelNotes/README.md

 If you have a Mapbox, GraphHopper or OpenRouteService API key, you can also use this demo with Mapbox, GraphHopper and/or OpenRouteService.
 Simply add your API key via the access key management dialog (button :key: on the toolbar at the top of the control).

-And with Mapbox, GraphHopper and OpenRouteService, you can search a route for car, bike or pedestrian.

 see also the [demo](https://wwwouaiebe.github.io/leaflet.TravelNotes/?fil=aHR0cHM6Ly93d3dvdWFpZWJlLmdpdGh1Yi5pby9zYW1wbGVzL0xpZWdlL1N0YXRpb25Ub1lvdXRoSG9zdGVsLnRydg==).
 This demo displays a travel with a route and some icons and without any control, so the user cannot modify the travel.